Augustin percussion musket: History

 The Augustin Infantry Musket was an Austrian musket that was manufactured from 1842 to the early 1850s.
-The model was a smoothbore and used percussion caps.
+The model was a smoothbore and used alternative percussion caps.
+Designate as the pattern M1842 Kadettengewehre.
 The weapon was primarily used during the Revolutions of 1848 mainly in the Austrian Empire, as well as the Italian Wars of Independence with minor use in the American Civil War and Mexican forces during the French Intervention in Mexico with the weapon being rebored into a rifle instead of smoothbore.